 For more Mentoring Stories visit: http://www.jaymeleehull.com/tag/mentoring/

 While I was studying God’s Word to know Him more, He led me to three Scriptures that changed my life.
-I decided to write them on index cards to read and reread until they became my new way of thinking.
+I decided to write them on index cards to read and reread until they became my new way of thinking in my empty nest marriage.

-Pray Scripture over your marriage and see God’s Hand renew your heart and marriage in an empty nest.
+Here’s a little Empty Nest Marriage Secret: Pray Scripture over your marriage to see God’s Hand renew your heart in an empty nest marriage.

 Are you struggling with the season God has you in right now?
 Maybe, just like me, you need God to show up in Scripture, your circumstances, and through a mentor.
 I know mentoring changed my life and it will change yours too!